Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years: Introduction

-The prevalence of such bright sources well within the first billion years have led to a number of theoretical explanations including {\it (i):} a decrease in dust attenuation with increasing redshift due to dust ejection in radiation-driven outflows \citep{Ferrara23, Fiore23, Ziparo23,nakazato2024}, dust being more dispersed in the host halo \citep{nikopoulos24} or dust being spatially segregated from star-forming regions \citep{Ziparo23}; {\it (ii):} a bias in flux-limited observations that leads to the preferential detection of galaxies with extreme star-bursts or stochastic star formation \citep{Mason23, Mirocha23, Shen23, Sun23,nikopoulos24}; {\it (iii):} accreting black holes contributing to the UV luminosity \citep{Pacucci22, dayal2024}; {\it (iv):} stellar feedback being largely inefficient which could boost the star formation efficiency \citep{Dekel23, Li24}; and {\it (v):} a stellar initial mass function (IMF) that becomes increasingly top-heavy with increasing redshift, resulting in high light-to-mass ratios \citep{Pacucci22, Haslbauer2022, Trinca24, Cueto24, Hutter24, Yung2024,jeong2024}.
-This last option is extremely promising, given a number of recent observations that seem to hint at a top-heavy IMF at early epochs through enhanced ionising photon production rates \citep{Simmonds24}, extremely blue UV slopes \citep{Topping22, Cullen24, Morales24} and elevated [N/O] ratios \citep{Bunker23, Cameron23, Isobe23, Curti24b, Watanabe24}.
-Additionally, numerical simulations following the birth of star clusters at high-redshifts find that elevated gas densities and low metallicities - conditions typical of the systems detected by JWST - favour top-heavy IMFs \citep{Chon22, Chon24}.
+The prevalence of such bright sources within the first billion years has led to a number of theoretical explanations, including {\it (i)} a decrease in dust attenuation with increasing redshift due to dust ejection in radiation-driven outflows \citep{Ferrara23, Fiore23, Ziparo23,nakazato2024}, with dust being more dispersed in the host halo \citep{nikopoulos24} or being spatially segregated from star-forming regions \citep{Ziparo23}; {\it (ii)} a bias in flux-limited observations that leads to the preferential detection of galaxies with extreme star-bursts or stochastic star formation \citep{Mason23, Mirocha23, Shen23, Sun23,nikopoulos24}; {\it (iii)} accreting black holes contributing to the UV luminosity \citep{Pacucci22, dayal2024, Hegde24}; {\it (iv)} largely inefficient stellar feedback, which could boost the star formation efficiency \citep{Dekel23, Li24}; and {\it (v)} a stellar initial mass function (IMF) that becomes increasingly top-heavy with increasing redshift, resulting in high light-to-mass ratios \citep{Pacucci22, Haslbauer2022, Trinca24, Cueto24, Hutter24, Yung2024,jeong2024,Lu25}.
+This last option is extremely promising, given a number of recent observations that seem to hint at a top-heavy IMF at early epochs through enhanced ionising photon production rates \citep{Simmonds24}, extremely blue UV slopes \citep{Topping22, Cullen24, Morales24}, and elevated [N/O] ratios \citep{Bunker23, Cameron23, Isobe23, Curti24b, Watanabe24}.
+Additionally, numerical simulations following the birth of star clusters at high redshifts show that elevated gas densities and low metallicities - conditions typical of the systems detected by JWST - favour top-heavy IMFs \citep{Chon22, Chon24}.
 Finally, the high values observed for the [OIII]$_{\rm 88\mu m}$ to [CII]$_{\rm 158\mu m}$ ratio at $z>6$ \citep{Carniani20, Harikane20} have been used to infer a low metallicity stellar population with a top-heavy IMF \citep{Katz22}.